undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 0.95f / 2024-04-22: Typo fix in Derpi4U config id declaration.
                     Note that it means that the settings have been reset because of this, back them up before updating.
 0.95e / 2024-04-21: Fixed the script sharing config id with my other scripts.
-0.95d / 2024-04-20: Replaced Derpi4U library with a fork that supports multiline text areas; split the filter words with newline;
+0.95d / 2024-04-20: Replaced Derpi4U library with a fork that supports multiline text areas;
+                    Split the filter words with newline;
                     Resetting the settings to default first things first is highly recommended.
 0.95c / 2024-02-19: Figured out how to use a single textbox for all the filter words.
 0.95b / 2024-02-18: Added Marker's Derpi4U script/library for the settings userface.